Rozanova/WebDesignCourse/Syllabus.md

 #### Week 12
 * Review glitch project by students from last week.
 Questions?
+* Lecture: CSS part II (lists and images).
+* In-class workshop: group work using glitch.com, implementing the HTML and CSS we learned so far!
 * Lecture: accessibility in web design.

-* Lecture: CSS part II (lists, tables, forms and images, *responsive* layout).
+#### Week 13
+* Lecture: Responsive layout
 * Go over final project: simple, mobile-friendly responsive website.
-* In-class workshop: group work using glitch.com, implementing the HTML and CSS we learned so far!

-#### Week 13
 * Work-in class session: work on your final project is a a simple, responsive site based on the culmination of your Glitch projects that you worked on in class and for homework.
 I will be here to help!

 ##### HW: